 Businesses which are permitted to operate in metropolitan Melbourne must:

-- take reasonable steps to ensure workers are wearing face coverings and the appropriate level of PPE
+- take reasonable steps to ensure workers are wearing face masks and the appropriate level of PPE.

 - meet record keeping requirements by recording contact details for all workers and visitors to the premises who attend for longer than 15 minutes (unless exempt from this requirement).